 3. YOU FORGOT TO INCORPORATE DIVIDERS

 Don’t lie, you’ve done it just like I have.
-You’ve clicked on a blog post and, instead of thoroughly reading it start to finish, you did the quick scroll n’ skim to see if any of the content immediately jumped out at you.
+You’ve clicked on a blog post and, instead of thoroughly reading it from start to finish, you did the quick scroll n’ skim to see if any of the content immediately jumped out at you.
 I hate to break it to you, but this isn’t just a thing you do.
 A giant wall of text without any divisions is just downright overwhelming.
 Even if it would only take 5 minutes to read, it LOOKS like it would take ages, and sometimes that’s all it takes to scare away valuable readers.

 4. YOU MADE MIND-BENDING COLOR CHOICES